Boost Metabolism Naturally

 Fidgeting can be key to giving you more energy and a boost to your metabolism.
 Fidgeting and incidental movements throughout the day are called "non-exercise activity thermogenesis" or NEAT.

 Thermogenesis is the term for energy burning.
 When you fidget or talk with your hands, your body assumes it has excess energy to work off so it boosts your metabolism.
+The less you move the more your body thinks it does not have excess energy, so in turn slows down your metabolism.

 Take a Deep Breath